-Timothy Byrne, D.O., is an interventional cardiologist, director of the Cardiac Catheterization Laboratories and associate director of the Interventional Cardiology Fellowship at Banner Good Samaritan Medical Center.
+Timothy Byrne, DO, is an interventional cardiologist, director of the Cardiac Catheterization Laboratories and associate director of the Interventional Cardiology Fellowship at Banner – University Medical Center Phoenix.
 His office can be reached at (602) 952-0002.

 Question: I have a history of a heart murmur and experience occasional chest tightness with exertion, but recently I become short of breath when I lie down for bed.
 What could this mean?